equisoft-actions/setup-python/README.md

 # Setup Python GitHub Action

-Setup Python environment with Pipenv and cache the virtual environment.
+Setup Python environment and cache the virtual environment.

+Dependencies manager Pipenv or Poetry can be used.
+Projects using Poetry must specify version in `.tool-versions`.